Vadodara: Fire and emergency

 Fire and rescue operations are provided by the VMC under its fire department which is provided according to the Section 285 to 289 of the BPMC Act.
 VMC has fixed rates for rescue operations & fire extinguishing within the VMC limits and outside it.
 The VMC's fire department also provide additional services like water tanker provision for domestic, religious or marriage purposes, providing ambulance, dead body carrier.

 Transport

 The city is on the major rail and road arteries joining Mumbai with Delhi and Mumbai with Ahmedabad.

 Air

 Vadodara Airport (IATA: BDQ) is located north-east of the city.
-Vadodara has flight connections with Mumbai, New Delhi,Hyderabad and Bangalore.
+Vadodara has flight connections with Mumbai, New Delhi, Hyderabad, Bangalore, Pune and Goa.
 Air India and IndiGo are currently operating their services from the airport.
 A new integrated international terminal has been constructed at the Vadodara airport and was inaugurated in October 2016.
 Vadodara is the first Green Airport in Gujarat and Second Green Airport in India after Kochi.